V1ct0rC/Data-Analytics-Chatbot-with-LLMs/README.md

 - Organizing the code in a way that is easy to understand and maintain.
 - Ensuring that the chatbot can call the right functions with the right parameters based on the user's query.
 - By far, the most challenging part was running all the code together from a single entry point, as the code is divided into multiple files and modules.
 I had to ensure that all the imports and dependencies were correctly set up, and that the code could be executed in a single run without any issues.
+- By far, the most challenging part was running all the code together from a single entry point, as the code is divided into multiple files and modules.
+I had to ensure that all the imports and dependencies were correctly set up, and that the code could be executed in a single run without any issues.

 ---
 Future improvements: